Sign in →

 Testing Algorithm

-Polymerase chain reaction and microsatellite markers on the chromosome of interest are used to test DNA from the parents and the child for the presence of uniparental disomy.
-Uniparental disomy testing is available for all chromosomes, with the exception of chromosome 11 for certain indications.
-Contact the laboratory for additional information.
+Polymerase chain reaction amplification of microsatellite markers on the chromosome of interest are used to test DNA from the parents and the child for the presence of uniparental disomy.

 Reflex Tests